-Students can keep track of their progress by completing the IPEC Advising Wizard, and should do so before meeting with their advisor or the director.
+Students can keep track of their progress by completing the IPE Advising Wizard, and they should do so before meeting with their advisor or the director.

 Access the Advising Wizard.